Bio Security

 • All of our ponds and tanks are isolated from each other

-• We utilize the deep Florida Aquifer water at all 3 farms, no “treated” city or surface water is ever used
+• We utilize the deep Florida Aquifer water at all our farms, no “treated” city or surface water is ever used

 We know the blood lines of our Koi and Goldfish (we can say with some certainty how our Koi or Goldfish will turn out as they mature).
 We know our fish are disease-free and put our name on the line in saying that they are strong, healthy fish that have not been compromised by being exposed to any exotic diseases